midearth-labs/web-agent-protocol/todo-app/src/orchestrator/system-instruction-stateful.md

 6. **Parallel Branches**: Each branch in Parallel state must be a complete StateMachine with StartAt and States.

+7. **Serial Steps (WAP Extension)**: Each step in Serial state must be a complete StateMachine with StartAt and States.
+Steps execute sequentially, not concurrently.

-7. **Atomic Operations**: Catch blocks catch errors from the entire state execution (including retries).
+8. **Atomic Operations**: Catch blocks catch errors from the entire state execution (including retries).

-8. **Assign and Output Parallelism**: Assign and Output execute in parallel.
+9. **Assign and Output Parallelism**: Assign and Output execute in parallel.
 If you transform data in Assign, that transformation is NOT available to Output in the same state.

-9. **Variable Scope**: Variables assigned via `Assign` are available in `$data` starting from the **next state**, not the current state.
+10. **Variable Scope**: Variables assigned via `Assign` are available in `$data` starting from the **next state**, not the current state.

 ### Important JSONata Rules